50 Helpful Career Journal Prompts to Find Your Purpose

 You can work to manifest your career dreams by writing out all the specific aspects of your ideal career.

 Writing about specific career aspects allows you to get crystal clear on what you want.
 That way, you can more mindfully take the actions necessary to discover your purpose and dream job.
-And because journaling helps clear stagnant emotions, journaling can also help you get on the fresh new energy level needed to manifest your ideal career.
+Because journaling helps clear stagnant emotions, it can also help you get on the fresh new energy level needed to manifest your ideal career.

 5. Journal prompts are a way to get revolutionary career ideas.

-So many people have amazing careers which aren’t “9-5”.
+So many people have amazing careers that aren’t “9-5”.

 I happily work whenever and wherever I want as a writer and an artist.
 I didn’t get there overnight, and in fact, I didn’t discover my ideal career nor find the opportunity to pursue it until my 30s.